Restream/reindexer/readme.md

 	query := db.Query("items").WhereComposite("rating+year", reindexer.EQ,[]interface{}{5,2010})
 ```

 All the fields in regular (non-fulltext) composite index must be indexed.
-I.e. to be able to create composite index `rating+year`, it is nessesary to create some kind of indexes for both `raiting` and `year` first:
+I.e. to be able to create composite index `rating+year`, it is necessary to create some kind of indexes for both `raiting` and `year` first:

 ```go
 type Item struct {